linuxkit/rtf/README.md

 The regression test framework allows running tests on a local host (or inside a VM) as well as against a suitably configured remote host.

-To run tests locally, simply execute the `rt-local run` command.
+To run tests locally, simply execute the `rtf run` command.
 It will executed all the test cases in the supplied cases directory.
 This defaults to `./cases`

-To list all current tests run `rt-local list`, or to get a one line summary for each test use `rt-local info`.
+To list all current tests run `rtf list`, or to get a one line summary for each test use `rtf info`.

 When running tests, by default a line per test is printed on the console with a pass/fail indication.
 Detailed logs, by default, are stored in